zenecture/neuroflow/README.md

 )
 ```

-This gives a fully connected `DenseNetwork` under the `SquaredMeanError` loss function, running on the CPU.
+This gives a fully connected `DenseNetwork` under the `SquaredMeanError` loss function, running on CPU.
 The weights are initialized randomly in range (-1, 1) by `WeightBreeder`.
 We have predefined activators and
 place a softly firing `Sigmoid` on the cells.